Skip to content

 cachestring

 Optional.
-Pass "skip" to disable tier-2 cache read+write for this call.
+Pass "skip" to suppress the tier-2 cache read AND write for this call, so no entry is stored.

 enum: skip